slatedocs/slate/source/includes/_documents.md

   callback_url: 'https://www.example.com/webhook/url'
 )

-# if you dont want us to have the PDF, you can send us
+# if you don't want us to have the PDF, you can send us
 # the original_hash and the name of the document.
-Both are required
+Both are required.
 file_contents = File.read('path/to/my-file.pdf')
 original_hash = Digest::SHA256.hexdigest(file_contents)
 document = Mifiel::Document.create(